Nilpotent Types and Fracture Squares in Homotopy Type Theory: Localization

-\begin{rmk} \cref{proposition:preservesprincipalfibrations} gives us a way of constructing the $\degg(S)$-localization of a pointed, truncated type with a nilpotent structure inductively, provided we know how to localize abelian groups, which is done in \cite[Section~4.5]{CORS}.
-The construction is completely analogous to the classical one (e.g.~\cite{MayPonto}).
-Let us give the construction here.
-We induct over the nilpotency degree of a truncated type $Y$ with a nilpotent structure.
+\begin{defn} We give an inductive construction of the $\degg(S)$-localization of a pointed, truncated type with a nilpotent structure.
+For the inductive step, this construction uses \cref{proposition:preservesprincipalfibrations} and the $\degg(S)$-localization of Eilenberg--Mac Lane spaces of abelian groups, which is done in \citep[Section~4.5]{CORS}.
+This construction is analogous to the classical one (e.g.~\citep{MayPonto}).

+Given a pointed, truncated type $Y$ with a nilpotent structure, we induct over the nilpotency degree of $Y$.
 If $Y$ is a point, then it is its own $\degg(S)$-localization.
-If $Y$ is the fiber of a map $Y' \to K(A,n+1)$, then localize the map, by applying the inductive hypothesis to $Y'$ and the localization of Eilenberg-Mac Lane spaces to $K(A,n+1)$.
-By \cref{proposition:preservesprincipalfibrations}, $\degg(S)$-localization preserves the fiber of the localized map, so the localization of $Y$ is just the fiber of the localized map. \end{rmk}
+If $Y$ is the fiber of a map $Y' \to K(A,n+1)$, then we localize the map, by applying the inductive hypothesis to $Y'$ and the localization of Eilenberg--Mac Lane spaces to $K(A,n+1)$.
+By \cref{proposition:preservesprincipalfibrations}, $\degg(S)$-localization preserves the fiber of the localized map, so the localization of $Y$ is just the fiber of the localized map. \end{defn}

 \begin{cor} For $n \geq 2$, $\degg(S)$-localization of a pointed, $n$-truncated, nilpotent type is $n$-truncated. \end{cor} \begin{proof} Since being $n$-truncated is a mere proposition, we can assume that we have a nilpotent structure for the nilpotent type.
 The construction of \cref{remark:localizationtruncated} finishes the proof. \end{proof}